MarcEngrie/Scan-Network/README.md

 -D            : optional - Allows you activate Debugging mode

--Y <filename> : optional - the filename of the YAML-file to use, if none is given, Scan-Network.yaml is used
+-Y <filename> : optional - the filename of the YAML-file to use.
+If none is given, Scan-Network.yaml is used

 -P <filename> : optional - the filename of the file containing the devices to ping and, eventually, do a portscan